rohityadavcloud/rohityadavcloud.github.io/about.md

-My interest and journey in the cloud computing space started at CERN in 2010, where I got hands-on experience in virtualisation and cloud computing as a volunteer summer student Dr. [Ben Segal](https://www.internethalloffame.org/inductee/ben-segal).
-Since 2012, I've been working on Apache CloudStack which has allowed me to work in several areas of interest such as data-center virtualisation, networking, storage, distributed systems, resource management and scheduling, infrastructure and devops.
+My interest and journey in the cloud computing space started at CERN in 2010, where I got hands-on experience in virtualisation and cloud computing as a volunteer summer student under Dr. [Ben Segal](https://www.internethalloffame.org/inductee/ben-segal).
+Since 2012, I've been working on Apache CloudStack which has allowed me to work in several areas of interest such as data-center virtualisation, networking, storage, distributed systems, orchestration, resource management and scheduling, and devops.